-Qualifying criteria Response State transport planning 1 Is the land on which you propose development impacted by DTMR planning for: (a) planned upgrades to state transport infrastructure: or (b) future state transport corridors?
-No Demonstrated with written evidence from DTMR which confirms that the subject site is not impacted by DTMR planning.
-Yes Editor's note: To demonstrate compliance, a DTMR property search (dated less than three months from lodgement of the application) indicating no requirements is recommended.
-Application cannot qualify for the fast track assessment pathway and must follow the standard SARA assessment.
-Co mmunity amenity 2 Is your proposal for a sensitive development ?
-No Yes Application cannot qualify for the fast track assessment pathway and must follow the standard SARA assessment.
-Sta ite transport protection 3 Will the proposed development require the need for works within 25 metres of a state transport corridor, state transport infrastructure or a future state transport corridor?
-Editor's note: Works includes building work and operational work as defined under the Sustainable Planning Act 2009.
-NoorN/AApplication should contain a site/layout planwhich demonstrates that works are not proposedwithin 25 metres of the corridor).YesApplication cannot qualify for the fast trackassessment pathway and must follow thestandard SARA assessment.
+Qu alifying criteria Response Sta State transport planning 1 Is the land on which you propose development impacted by DTMR planning for a f uture state transport corridor ?
+NoDemonstrated with a copy of the DA mappingsystem print report which confirms that the subjectsite is not impacted by DTMR planning.Yes Application cannot qualify for the fast track assessment pathway and must follow the standard SARA assessment.
+Co mmunity amenity 2 Is your proposal for one or more of the following uses: (1) child care centre (2) educational establishment No Proceed to question 3. (a) hospital (b) multiple dwelling (c) relocatable home park (c) residential care facility Yes Application cannot qualify for the fast track assessment pathway and must follow the standard SARA assessment.

+Qu alifying criteria Response (7) resort complex (8) retirement facility (9) rooming accommodation (10) short-term accommodation (11) Tourist park. ate transport protection 3 Will the proposed development require the need for works within 25 metres of a state transport corridor, state transport infrastructure or a future state transport corridor?
+Editor's note: Works includes building work and operational work as defined under the Act.
+No or N/A Application should contain a site/layout plan which demonstrates that works are not proposed within 25 metres of the corridor).
+Yes Application cannot qualify for the fast track assessment pathway and must follow the standard SARA assessment.
 4 (a) Does your subject site include an overland flow path?
-Editor's note: An overland flow path is open space floodway channels, road reserves, pavement expanses and other flow paths that convey flows typically in excess of the capacity of the minor drainage system (Road Drainage Manual - Yes Application cannot qualify for the fast track assessment pathway and must follow the standard SARA assessment.

-alifying criteria Response March 2010).
-OR No Proceed to question 4b. (b) Is the point at which stormwater leaves your site within 50 metres of a flood hazard/prone area as indicated in the relevant local government planning scheme that adjoins a state-controlled road or future state-controlled road?
+Editor's note: An overland flow path is open space floodway channels, road reserves, pavement expanses and other flow paths that convey flows typically in excess of the capacity of the minor drainage system (Road Drainage Manual - March 2010).
+AND (b) Is the point at which stormwater leaves your site within 50 metres of a flood hazard/prone area as indicated in the relevant local government planning scheme that adjoins a state transport corridor No Proceed to question 4(b).
+Yes Application cannot qualify for the fast track assessment pathway and must follow the standard SARA assessment.
+No Proceed to question 4(c). or future state transport corridor ?
 Editor's note: Flood hazard/prone area terminology may vary between local government planning schemes.
-Application cannot qualify for the fast track assessment pathway and must follow the standard SARA assessment.NoTailProceed to question 4c Applicant should supply a copy of the relevant planning scheme map which demonstrates that a point of discharge is located 50 metres or more from the flood hazard/prone area).
-Will your proposal change the existing topography (lay of the land) of the subject site resulting in stormwater flowing towards a state transport corridor , state transport infrastructure or future state transport corridor ? state Application cannot qualify for the fast track No Applicant to supply site/layout plan with contour lines which demonstrates that the subject site pre and post development slopes away from any stat transport corridor , state transport infrastructure of a future state transport corridor .
+Applicant should supply a copy of the relevant planning scheme map which demonstrates that a point of discharge is located 50 metres or more from the flood hazard/prone area).
+Yes Application cannot qualify for the fast track assessment pathway and must follow the standard SARA assessment.
+AND (c) Will your proposal change the existing topography (lay of the land) of the subject site resulting in stormwater flowing towards a state transport corridor , state transport infrastructure or future state transport corridor ?
+NoApplicant to supply site/layout plan with contour lines which demonstrates that the subject site pre and post development slopes away from any state transport corridor, state transport infrastructure o a future state transport corridor.YesApplication cannot qualify for the fast track assessment pathway and must follow the standard SARA assessment.